cybervishwajeet/Hack2Ignite-Team-404-/README.md

 # 🧠 AI Architecture

-InclusiAid uses a provider-based AI architecture.
+InclusiAi uses a provider-based AI architecture.

 Instead of connecting every feature directly to a specific AI service, the application uses a common AI provider interface.